How it went down when the Colorado Silver Bullets came to town 25 years ago

 Dick Monroe believes Hutchinson never should have been in a situation to give up the game-winning hit against the Silver Bullets that August night.

-In Monroe’s view, Hutchinson and Wisner, both Athletics players, should have pitched the entire game and the Silver Bullets, which managed just two hits in the exhibition, wouldn’t have had a chance.
+In Monroe’s view, Hutchinson and Wisner, both Athletics players, could have pitched the entire game and the Silver Bullets, which managed just two hits in the exhibition, wouldn’t have had a chance.

 “I offered the powers that be in a meeting at a restaurant in town to put my Athletics team on the field straight up against the Silver Bullets,” said Monroe, a Saranac Lake native who managed the Athletics between 1994-96 and also pitched for the team.
 “It would have been a great opportunity to highlight the talents of some of the great area collegiate players we had.
 I would have supplied uniforms, equipment, managed, had coaches ...
 All our team wanted was experience and exposure.”